 Microbiology’s transformation to fully Open Access

-Microbiology will be fully Open Access in 2023
+Microbiology is now fully Open Access

 An Open Access future with the Society

 This exciting new chapter for this established journal indicates the Society’s commitment to an Open Science future.
 Submit now to:

 Open Access research can be read by anyone, anywhere in the world, with no restriction on reading, sharing, or reusing.

 Increase your impact

 Articles published Open Access in Society journals get on average twice the citations and 3.7 times the usage of paywalled content, based on data from Web of Science across all Society journals.

 Publishing with the Microbiology Society raises funds for grants, events and policy projects for microbiologists across the world.Find out more and submit